Galloway, Ohio: Geography

+History

+The former town is named after Samuel Galloway, a Columbus luminary and staunch abolitionist during the Civil War.

 Schools and other public services

 Most of the area covered by 43119 Zip Code, including Galloway proper, is part of Southwestern City School District.
 Portions on the eastern fringes are served by Columbus City Schools.
 The northern edge of the area is part of Hilliard City School District, while the rural western boundary is served by Jefferson Local Schools.